Komusō: Disguise and outfit

 The (虚無僧/こむそう, komusō) were characterized by a straw basket (a sedge or reed hood known as a tengai) worn on the head, manifesting the absence of specific ego but also useful for traveling incognito.

 Komusō wore a (天蓋, tengai), a type of woven straw hat or kasa, which completely covered their head like an overturned basket.
 The idea was that the wearing of such a hat removed the ego of the wearer, whilst also concealing their identity.
 Further, the government granted the komusō the rare privilege to freely travel the country without hindrance; one reason doing so may have been an interest on behalf of the shogunate to receive first-hand information about conditions in the provinces, the collection of such information made possible by the concealed nature of the komusō.

 Komusō wore kimono – especially of a five-crested, formal mon-tsuki style – and obi, as well as an o-kuwara, a rakusu-like garment worn over the shoulders.
 Komusō would wear a secondary shakuhachi to accompany their primary flute, possibly as a replacement for the samurai's wakizashi; their primary shakuhachi, usually a 1.8 size instrument (I shaku ha sun), would be pitched in rough equivalence to the D or D flat in the twelve-tone scale.

 Komusō wore inro from their belt – a container for medicine, tobacco and other items – kyahan shin coverings above their tabi socks and waraji sandals, and a hachimaki headband, covered by the tengai.
 They wore tekou, hand-and-forearm covers, a fusa tassel, and carried a gebako, a box used for collecting alms and holding documents.

 Honkyoku

-"original pieces" (本曲, Honkyoku) comprises a repertoire of solo compositions for the shakuhachi, rooted in the heritage of the Fuke Sect of Zen Buddhism.
-They were initially cultivated for the solicitation of alms by solitary wandering mendicants.
+"original pieces" (本曲, Honkyoku) comprises a repertoire of solo compositions for the shakuhachi.
+The pieces, except for the very latest ones, were initially cultivated for the solicitation of alms by solitary wandering mendicants.

 Kinko Ryū Repertory

-The following Honkyoku make up what is now known as the Kinko Ryu Shakuahchi Honkyoku Repertoire, the pieces played by the Kinko school:
+The following Honkyoku make up what is now known as the Kinko Ryu Shakuhachi Honkyoku Repertoire, the pieces played by the Kinko school: